milawynsrealm/OpenRA/README.md

 I am mostly interested in learning how to program larger projects, and by analyzing the source code of existing programs, I can learn a lot.
 Right now, I don't have any serious asperations with this project, but at the very least, I plan to make the games Red Alert 1 and Tiberium Sun run on modern systems.
 Maybe at some point, I'll create an original game (with 100% original content that is set in another universe entirely), but that's far into the future.

 ## Legal Disclaimer
-As always, this is only focuses only on the source code legally provided by EA Games.
+As always, this is only focuses on the source code legally provided by EA Games.
 The art assets are still proprietary and it is up to you to get legal copies of the game on your own.